mmccroskey/MistLegacy/README.md

 # Mist
-A lightweight adapter for CloudKit that supports local persistence, custom models, and relationships.
+A lightweight adapter for CloudKit that supports local persistence, custom typed models, and true relationships.